Home Luxury Real Estate Acreage & Equestrian Homes

 Davidson County

-Davidson County delivers more acreage per dollar than Guilford or Forsyth — with rolling Piedmont terrain, established farming communities, and custom homes on parcels that start at 5 acres and go well beyond.
+Davidson delivers more acreage per dollar than Guilford or Forsyth — rolling Piedmont terrain, established farming communities, and custom homes on parcels that start at 5 acres and run well beyond.
 The county also borders High Rock Lake, which adds waterfront-adjacent acreage to the mix.
-Strong for buyers who want land, outbuildings, and a rural feel within 30-40 minutes of the Triad.
+Strong for buyers who want land, outbuildings, and rural feel within 30–40 minutes of the Triad.

 Davie County